 You’ll find the 16-metre-long, slender heated pool in the spa, fitted with soothing massage jets.
 It’s softly lit for meditative laps and there’s a bank of white cushioned sunloungers along the side.

 A modern haven for massages and more – solo or with your beloved – using indulgent Maison Valmont products, the spa has a sauna lined in dark alder wood and a Jacuzzi too, promising a full circuit of pampering, plus finishing-touch beauty treatments.
 And here you'll find one of the eye-catching assets of the former building: interlocking glass bricks by architect Gustave Falconnier.
-It's usually €40 a guest for a 90-minute session, but Smith members enter free.
+It's usually €40 a guest for a 90-minute session, but Smith members and those staying in any of the Suites can enter free.
 Indulge yourself seven days a week from 12pm to 8pm, and there’s a 24-hour gym with sleek equipment, too; yoga classes and personal trainers can be arranged on request.

 Bring your hustling skills for the pool table, a cleansed palette for caviar tastings and a raffish attitude for late-night champagne sipping sessions.